CalleRosa40/callerosa40/README.md

 ### Hi there 👋

 Diving deeper into NLP every day.
-Reading right now: "Natural Language Processing with Transformers" by Tunstall et al. (repo: https://github.com/nlp-with-transformers).
+Digesting right now: "Natural Language Processing with Transformers" by Tunstall et al. (repo: https://github.com/nlp-with-transformers).

 <!--
 **CalleRosa40/callerosa40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.